 Students who fail to complete the Syllabus Agreement EVA activity (located in the Class Orientation section of the online course) by the official census date (Sept.
-1) cannot continue in the course and will receive a W (Withdrawn) at the end of the term.
+11) cannot continue in the course and will receive a W (Withdrawn) at the end of the term.
 Students may also not be eligible for a refund.
-If you are receiving financial aid, you may also be required to reimburse tuition and fees.
+If you are receiving financial aid you may also be required to reimburse tuition and fees.

-The census date for this term can be found on the syllabus and the Academic Calendar located at the "Inside CC" link on Clarendon College's home page
+The census date for this term can be found on the Academic Calendar located at the Inside CC link on Clarendon College's home page